-Unfortunately, this can leave you to not only feeling guilty with difficulty buttoning your pants, but it also has a greater effect on your body and mind.
-Remember, food is information, and the message being sent is to increase inflammation, increase insulin, which leads to fat storage, and elevate dopamine levels, which leads to greater food cravings and the need to have more.
+Unfortunately, this can leave you not only feeling guilty with difficulty buttoning your pants, but it also has a greater effect on your body and mind.
+Remember, food is information, and the message being sent is to increase inflammation and insulin, which leads to fat storage and elevated dopamine levels, which leads to greater food cravings and the need to have more.
 I know this firsthand, as I used to experience significant food cravings and the need for more over the holidays.

 How can you get back on track?
 Starting right now, it’s time to break the cycle.